I saw a story on one of my train boards today that illustrates just how much the world has changed since 1923.

 This story came from the 1950 book Messrs.
 Ives of Bridgeport, by Louis H. Hertz.

-In 1923, the biggest name in toys wasn’t Mattel or Hasbro, but Ives, a company based in Bridgeport, Connecticut.
+In 1923, the biggest name in toys wasn’t Mattel or Hasbro or even Marx, but Ives, a company based in Bridgeport, Connecticut.
 The company was so huge that letters addressed simply as “Mr. Ives, USA” were properly delivered.

 In September, the owner of the company, Harry Ives, put his oldest daughter in charge of handling the volumes of mail the company received every day.
 He wanted her to find the special requests.